10 Colorful Festivals in India

 - Where: Plan a trip to Assam, if you want to enjoy and witness Bihu festival in its full beauty.

 Hemis is a two-day long cultural festival.
 It is one of the major tourist attractions in Ladakh each year.
-The festivities involve bedecked priests dancing to tunes unanimous with the festival, celebrating the birth of the of the Tibet Tantric Buddhism.
+The festivities involve bedecked priests dancing to tunes unanimous with the festival, celebrating the birth of the Tibet Tantric Buddhism.
 Do not forget to check out the Hemis monastery while you are there.

 - When: Around June or July